Reneechang17/Netflix-CloudPipeline/README.md

           - targets: ['node1Ip:9100']
     ```

-    - and we can also add K8s on your targets section
+    - And we can also add K8s on your targets section

     ```
       - job_name: 'K8s'